Counting of votes in UP panchayat polls to be held on Sunday after SC's nod | Law-Order

-In a special urgent hearing on a court holiday, a bench of justices A M Khanwilkar and Hrishikesh Roy passed the order after taking note of several notifications and assurances of the SEC that the COVID-19 protocols will be followed at all the 829 counting centres.
+In a special urgent hearing on a holiday, a bench of justices AM Khanwilkar and Hrishikesh Roy passed the order after taking note of several notifications and assurances of the SEC that the COVID-19 protocols will be followed at all the 829 counting centres.

 It also asked the SEC to fix the responsibility for observance of COVID-19 protocols at the counting centres on gazetted officers.